MumbikerGaurav/GauravRaj-NHSBSA/README.md

 Once the test execution starts we can see Maven commands being initiated and chromedriver will be launched executing the tests.

-Step7: Once test is executed, Cucumber reports can be found in folder> NHS\target\HTMLreport\index.html
+Step 7: Once test is executed, Cucumber reports can be found in folder> NHS\target\HTMLreport\index.html

+Note: **A pdf file is attached inside the NHS folder with pictures to explain the setup in more detail.**